All Products

 fi

-The Kubernetes cluster is created by using the binary method
+The cluster is installed using binary files

 cat >/usr/lib/systemd/system/kubelet.service <<EOF